cloudmesh-community/hid-sp18-523/paper/paper.md

 These obtained access token must be passed in header of any future request.

-For e.g Below command is used for calling Domo API that gives the list of created datasets after replacing obtained access token.
+For e.g Below command is used for calling Domo API that gives the list of created datasets after replacing obtained access token [@hid-sp18-523-Authticate].

     $curl -v -H Authorization:'bearer {access-token}
     https://api.domo.com/v1/datasets

- @hid-sp18-523-Authticate

 Custom app using Domo API can be built as explained above.

 ## Data API

-Base url (end point) of the data API can be accessed through following command
+Base url (end point) of the data API can be accessed through following command [@hid-sp18-523-DataApi].

     GET /data/v1/:alias?:queryOperators

-@hid-sp18-523-DataApi

 Alias is the name of the dataset that is defined in manifest file.
 Custom query can be run using queryOperators.
 Aggregate functions such